dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0201.md

 Figure 2.1 Wireframe of the file explorer app you'll build

 With this wireframe, you take the app and break it down into separate features, helping you to implement the app one feature at a time.
-The first feature to work on is where the user begins to use the app—in this case, the start screen.
+The first feature to work on is where the user begins to use the app — in this case, the start screen.
 But before you can do that, you need to create an app to store the code in.

 文件浏览器 —— Lorikeet 介绍